-G.5.5.3.
+5.5.3.
 Development Area.

 - a.
 The "development area" includes that portion of the Carolina North Tract identifies as the long-term development area set forth in Exhibit B of this Agreement.
 The development area designated by this section comprises approximately 228 acres. - b.
-Except as specifically provided within this Agreement no development shall be undertaken in the development area in areas identified as "open space," "working landscapes," or "recreational fields" on the site plan for the portion of the Carolina North Project subject to building development pursuant to this Agreement (Exhibit DE).
-This restriction does not include minimal development associated with walking paths, stormwater management, wastewater treatment, low impact recreational opportunities (and associated support structures), public art, community gardens, shallow groundwater recharge, native plant nurseries, native habitat for targeted species, and ecological research and learning activities. - c.
-The following land uses and activities within the development area that do not involve the construction or use of a building shall be subject to Town review and approval by the Manager and shall only be undertaken in a manner consistent with the site plans set forth in this Agreement and any other applicable terms of this Agreement: - 1) Roads with exterior connections (construction); - 2) Roads with exterior connections (operation); - 3) Work in any public right of way; - 4) Surface parking areas with greater than 50 spaces; and, - 5) Any work in a Resource Conservation District that is not within a conservation area as defined by Section 6.5.5.1 of this Agreement. - d.
-The following land uses and activities set forth in Section 5.5.2(e) of this Agreement within the development area that do not involve the construction or use of a building shall may be undertaken within the development area in a manner substantially consistent with the site plans set forth in this Agreement and any other applicable terms of this Agreement, and the University shall include a report of all such activities undertaken in the previous year in the Annual Report required by Section-C5-26 of this Agreement, Exhibit: - 1) University chilled water, steam, electric duct bank, water, and telecommunication lines; - 2) University reclaimed water line (with OWASA); - 3) Maintenance and improvements to existing utility lines; - 4) Stormwater lines and improvements: - 5) Stormwater structures; - 6) Public utility lines traversing site (Duke Energy, PSCNC, etc.); - 7) Utility structures without a building (e.g., electrical substation); - 8) Alterations to utility equipment (generator, other mechanical components); - 9) Site storage and construction staging areas; - 10) Site clearing less than one acre; - 11) Stream restoration projects; - 12) Greenways and other paved trails; and - 13) Public art.
+Except as specifically provided within this Agreement no development shall be undertaken in the development area in areas identified as "open space," "working landscapes," or "recreational fields" on the site plan for the portion of the Carolina North Project subject to building development pursuant to this Agreement (Exhibit D).
+This restriction does not include development associated with walking paths, stormwater management, wastewater treatment, low impact recreational opportunities (and associated support structures), public art, community gardens, shallow groundwater recharge, native plant nurseries, native habitat for targeted species, and ecological research and learning activities. - c.
+The following land uses and activities within the development area that do not involve the construction or use of a building shall be subject to Town review and approval by the Manager and shall only be undertaken in a manner consistent with the site plans set forth in this Agreement and any other applicable terms of this Agreement: - 1) Roads with exterior connections (construction); - 2) Roads with exterior connections (operation); - 3) Work in any public right of way: - 4) Surface parking areas with greater than 50 spaces; and, - 5) Any work in a Resource Conservation District that is not within a conservation area as defined by Section 5.5.1 of this Agreement. - d.
+The land uses and activities set forth in Section 5.5.2(e) of this Agreement that do not involve the construction or use of a building may be undertaken within the development area in a manner substantially consistent with the site plans set forth in this Agreement and any other applicable terms of this Agreement.
+The University shall include a report of all such activities undertaken in the previous year in the Annual Report required by Section 5-26 of this Agreement. - e.
+The land uses and activities set forth in Section 5.5.2(f) in the development area that do not involve the construction or use of a building are not subject to this Agreement, provided any individual undertaking of the activity does not involve land clearing or grading of more than 20,000 square feet:. - f.
+An elementary school provided pursuant to Section 5.14 of this Agreement may be sited within the development area provided the entity responsible for construction of the school secures a conditional use permit from the Council pursuant to Section 5.5.2 of this Agreement.